tiprankstipranks

 The trading price of UHG's securities may be volatile.

 The trading price of UHG's securities could be volatile and subject to wide fluctuations in response to various factors, some of which are beyond UHG's control.
 Any of the factors listed below could have a material adverse effect on the trading prices of UHG's securities.
 In such circumstances, the trading price of UHG's securities may not recover and may experience a further decline.
 Factors affecting the trading price of UHG's securities may include: - actual or anticipated fluctuations in UHG's quarterly financial results or the quarterly financial results of companies perceived to be similar to it;- changes in the market's expectations about UHG's operating results;- success or entry of competitors;- UHG's operating results failing to meet the expectation of securities analysts or investors in a particular period;- changes in financial estimates and recommendations by securities analysts concerning UHG or the homebuilding industry in general;- operating and share price performance of other companies that investors deem comparable to UHG;- changes in laws and regulations affecting UHG's business;- UHG's ability to meet compliance requirements;- commencement of, or involvement in, litigation involving UHG;- changes in UHG's capital structure, such as future issuances of securities or the incurrence of additional debt;- the volume of UHG's shares of common stock available for public sale;- any major change in the Board of Directors or management;- sales of substantial amounts of UHG's shares of common stock by its directors, executive officers or significant stockholders or the perception that such sales could occur; and - general economic and political conditions such as recessions, interest rates, fuel prices, international currency fluctuations, and acts of war or terrorism, inflation and market liquidity.
 Broad market and industry factors may materially harm the market price of UHG's securities irrespective of its operating performance.
 The stock market in general has experienced price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
-The trading prices and valuations of these stocks, and of UHG's securities, may not be predictable.
+The trading prices and valuations of these stocks, and of UHG's securities, are not predictable.
 A loss of investor confidence in the market for retail stocks or the stocks of other companies which investors perceive to be similar to UHG could depress UHG's share price regardless of its business, prospects, financial conditions or results of operations.
 A decline in the market price of UHG's securities also could adversely affect its ability to issue additional securities and its ability to obtain additional financing in the future.
 In the past, following periods of market volatility, stockholders have initiated derivative actions.
 If UHG is involved in derivative litigation, it could have a substantial cost and divert resources and the attention of UHG's management from UHG's business regardless of the outcome of the litigation.

 If securities or industry analysts do not publish or cease publishing research or reports about UHG, its business, or its market, or if they change their recommendations regarding the Class A common stock of UHG adversely, then the price and trading volume of the Class A common stock could decline.